neopsyon/bicep-versioning/README.md

     - It will fetch the latest version for all changed modules within the **commit** / **watched** directory.
     - It will use the **decided version increment** to update all files that changed.
-        - In case that module is being published for a first time, it will receive version **1.0.0**
+        - In case that module is being published for the first time, it will receive version **1.0.0**

 ## How is Commitlint leveraged